Description of the National Register of Electors

 Sharing voter registration information with other electoral agencies

-Elections Canada provides voter registration information – name, address, date of birth and gender – to the electoral agencies of Alberta, British Columbia, New Brunswick, Newfoundland and Labrador, Nova Scotia, Northwest Territories, Nunavut, Ontario and Prince Edward Island.
+Elections Canada provides voter registration information – name, address, date of birth and gender – to most electoral agencies with the exception of Newfoundland and Labrador, and Yukon.
 We also provide voters lists to some municipalities, when requested and where agreements exist.
 Information is shared in accordance with the Canada Elections Act.
 Elections Canada's data-sharing agreements include conditions regarding the use and protection of personal information.

 Sharing voter registration information improves the accuracy of voters lists, making it easier to vote.
 It also reduces duplication, saving taxpayer money.